Frequently Asked Questions

 It seems intuitive that using software in proposals leads to proposals that look like eachother.
 However, the algorithms in Impacter do the opposite: because they are trained on historical data, they detect the common and overused phrases and concepts.
 Subsequently, the feedback intends to help you make those generic statements specific to your research proposal.

 Impacter works with Natural Language Processing, AI and keyword recognition.
 Impacter uses a variety of indicators which are then compared to baselines.
+When you are close to the baseline for successful proposals, the indicators turn from orange to yellow to green.
 These baselines are often call specific – for smaller grants, the expected outputs are different than for large multi-partner programs.
 You can read more about some specific analyses in our blogs:

 What happens to my proposal when I upload it?